pan-ontologies/esrf-ontologies/README.md

 1.  **Differential axioms** keep definitions readable and minimise maintenance when common blocks evolve.

-2.  **Object-property driven modelling** enables automatic **re-classification** and cleaner SPARQL queries, while disjointness catches hidden contradictions during reasoning [douroucouli.wordpress.com](https://douroucouli.wordpress.com/2018/08/03/debugging-ontologies-using-owl-reasoning-part-1-basics-and-disjoint-classes-axioms/).
+2.  **Object-property driven modelling** enables automatic **re-classification** and cleaner SPARQL queries, while disjointness catches hidden contradictions during reasoning.

-3. Mapping to NeXUS application definition...
+3. Mapping to NeXUS application definition was given using the appropriete object_property whenever possible as a proof of concept.

 4. Mapping to PaNET ensures ESRF data remain FAIR and interoperable across all European photon & neutron facilities.